geojeff/kivy-statecharts/README.md

 Installation
 ------------

-kivy-statechart is a standalone Python module that you may wish to put alongside your local clone of Kivy if you are doing development.
+kivy-statecharts is a standalone Python module that you may wish to put alongside your local clone of Kivy if you are doing development.
 For development, consider the following setup:

-~/Development/kivy/kivy, for a Kivy clone, and ~/Development/kivy/kivy_statechart, for a kivy-statechart clone.
+~/Development/kivy/kivy, for a Kivy clone, and ~/Development/kivy/kivy_statechart, for a kivy-statecharts clone.
 Both were added to PYTHONPATH in
 ~/.profile so imports would work during development, as:

     export PYTHONPATH=$PYTHONPATH:/Users/geojeff/Development/kivy/kivy:/Users/geojeff/Development/kivy